mackiedrew/coda-ts/README.md

 ## Getting Doc ID

-Aalmost every API call will also require a `docId`.
+Almost every API call will also require a `docId`.
 Since this isn't the most common way to work with Coda in-browser you may not find it intuitive to find this value.
 The best way to find the `docId` is to look at the structure of any Coda link.
 For example, in the following link you can find the ID of the doc as everything past the `d/_d` and before the first following `/`:

 ### Manually extracted